Las Vegas Massacre Raises Questions About Hotel Security

 Gardner said there is no reasonable way for hotels and casinos to search guests in an attempt to prevent similar shootings from happening.

 "How would you screen everybody coming in and search their luggage and all that?
-It would be a logistical nightmare number one.
+It would be a logistical nightmare No. 1.
 Could it be done?
 Sure it could be done, but the risk of this kind of thing happening is so rare that having that kind of security in place just wouldn't be a reasonable thing to do.
 If somebody is determined to commit a crime like this, they'll find a way to do it.
 It's almost impossible to prevent."

-Thomas Lekan, who owns his own security consulting firm in Brecksville, Ohio, said hotel security staffs across the country need to have better relationships with local law enforcement in order to prevent similar attacks in the future.
+Thomas Lekan, who owns his own security consulting firm in Brecksville, Ohio, said hotel security staffs across the country need to have better relationships with local law enforcement to prevent similar attacks in the future.

-Lekan previously helped run security for Stouffer Corporation's 42 resort and hotel properties, including the Mayflower Hotel in Washington.
+Lekan previously helped run security for Stouffer Corp.'s 42 resort and hotel properties, including the Mayflower Hotel in Washington, D.C.
 While he was with the company, it employed more than 1,000 security personnel across the properties who worked closely with law enforcement.

-"The only way to make a difference is to have that cooperation, and have both parties feel comfortable saying 'I think we have a guy here with a loose screw, and you should check it out,'" he said.
+"The only way to make a difference is to have that cooperation, and have both parties feel comfortable saying 'I think we have a guy here with a loose screw, and you should check it out,' " he said.
 "The old 'see something, say something' works in all industries.
 We're good at doing that at the schools, and now we have to get good at doing that at hotels and concerts."
 Lombardo said hotel staff didn't report anything suspicious.

 Lekan said he thinks the deadly shooting will prompt more heightened event security, too.
 Event planners may consider staying away from outdoor areas with high-rise buildings nearby where potential shooters can perch.